Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Decomposition of qutrit diagonal unitaries and applications

 When $k$ is not a power of 2, not all the bit strings represent a feasible solution for the system.
-The introduction of a penalty Hamiltonian $H_P$ solves the problem, penalizing invalid bit strings.
-This ensures that only allowed bit strings contribute to the solution, but its implementation increases the circuit depth.
+The introduction of a penalty Hamiltonian $H_P$ fixes this issue by penalizing invalid bit strings.
+This ensures that only allowed bit strings contribute to the solution, but the implementation of $H_P$ increases the circuit depth.
 For example, the binary encoding for the graph 3-coloring encodes the colors in the combinations $00, 01, 10$, as showed in Fig.~\ref{fig:encoding:binary}, while $H_P = \sum_{v=1}^n\left(1-\sigma^z_{v, 1}\right)\left(1-\sigma^z_{v, 2}\right)$, penalizes the invalid state 11.

-In contrast, encoding a graph ($k=d^n$)-colorable problem in a $d$-level system would only require $\lceil \log_d k \rceil$ qudits, without need of a penalty Hamiltonian.
+In contrast, encoding a graph ($k=d^n$)-coloring problem in a $d$-level system would only require $\lceil \log_d k \rceil$ qudits, without need of a penalty Hamiltonian.

 In \cite{bottrill2023}, the authors explore a qutrit-based QAOA implementation, and compare the resources to the qubit-based QAOA, with focus on the graph 3-coloring.
-In the qutrit-based QAOA, the qutrit Hadamard gate, defined in Eq.~\eqref{eq:thadamard}, initializes each qutrit in a uniform superposition of the computational state.
+In the qutrit-based QAOA, the qutrit Hadamard gate in \cref{def:hadamard}, initializes each qutrit in a uniform superposition of the computational state.
 While the qutrit mixer Hamiltonian corresponds to the sequence $\text{R}^{(01)}_x \circ \text{R}^{(02)}_x \circ \text{R}^{(12)}_x$ applied to each qutrit.

 The \textit{ternary encoding} is the natural generalization of the binary encoding to qutrit systems.
 Its implementation for the graph $k$-coloring encodes color of a node in $\lceil \log_3 k \rceil$ qutrits.
 Where for $k=3$ the states $\ket{0}, \ket{1}$ and $\ket{2}$ represent the colors of the nodes of the graph shown in Fig.~\ref{fig:encoding:ternary}, without requiring the penalty Hamiltonian.
 Additionally, in \cite{bottrill2023}, noiseless simulations demonstrate higher probabilities of sampling valid solutions compared to the binary encoding.